 Working alongside the property’s developer, Javeri Capital, OPEN AWD helped convert its five floors into luxury apartments.
 Located in the heart of Downtown Manhattan’s fashionable SoHo district, 10 Greene Street is the oldest cast-iron building on its block.

-Today, Greene Street is one of several blocks which make up the SoHo-Cast Iron Historic District—a district famed for its extensive and unique use of cast-iron as a central component in its buildings.
+Greene Street is one of several blocks which make up the SoHo-Cast Iron Historic District.
+The district is famed for its extensive and unique use of cast-iron as a central component in its buildings.

-10 Greene Street features typical double-hung windows, and three classic, solid wooden doors on its first floor.
+10 Greene Street features typical, double-hung windows, and three classic, solid wooden doors on its first floor.
 A unique, sloped skylight was also installed on the building’s rear elevation.
 The fifth floor and rooftop is home to a three-story penthouse.
-The stunning penthouse boasts its own bespoke, ultramodern façade, cutting-edge glazing, a walkable skylight.
+This stunning penthouse boasts an ultramodern façade, cutting-edge glazing, a walkable skylight.
 It also features a sliding door which leads out onto its own rooftop terrace.

 For the project, OPEN AWD were responsible for:

-● Firstly, carefully reproducing the design of the original storefront doors on the first floor, including the decorative wooden panels.
+● Firstly, carefully reproducing the design of the original storefront doors on the first floor.
+This included the decorative wooden panels.

-●Secondly, modernizing the windows to make them more energy efficient, offer more effective protection against drafts, as well as improving their durability and ease of use.
+●Secondly, modernizing the windows to make them more energy efficient.
+This would also offer more effective protection against drafts, improve their durability and ease of use.

 ● Thirdly, carefully remodeling the window units and brickmold to restore the building’s historic look.

 ● Finally, designing custom windows for the rooftop penthouse, including oversized sliding doors, tilt and turn windows, and a walkable skylight